nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 - Be concise - Use short words and sentences; avoid unnecessary modifiers

-- Be consistent - Follow this styleguide and relevant templates
+- Be consistent - Follow this style guide and relevant templates

 - Be specific - Avoid vague language; clarity is key